North Hollywood shootout: Deaths of the gunmen

 At 9:52 a.m., Phillips and Mătăsăreanu turned east on Archwood Street.
-They would separate when Phillips took cover behind a parked semi-truck where he continued to fire at the police (Lt.
+They separated when Phillips took cover behind a parked semi-truck where he continued to fire at the police (Lt.
 Michael Ranshaw, and Officers Conrado Torrez, John Caprarelli, and Ed Brentlinger) until his rifle suffered a stovepipe jam.
 Mătăsăreanu drove to the other end of the semi-truck, expecting Phillips to appear.
 Instead, Phillips had retreated underneath the trailer of the semi-truck, struggling to clear the jam, partially due to the gunshot wound to his left wrist.

 Around this time, a police officer took advantage of Mătăsăreanu's position and fired several rounds at his car.
 In a panic, Mătăsăreanu pressed on the gas while ducking behind the dashboard, causing him to steer the car off to the right until it bounced off of the curb of the sidewalk.
-He would regain control of the vehicle a few seconds later and continue driving down the residential street, now completely separated from Phillips.
+He regained control of the vehicle a few seconds later and continued driving down the residential street, now completely separated from Phillips.
 After failing to clear the jam to his rifle, Phillips dropped the rifle and came out from underneath the semi-truck, drawing his Beretta 92FS pistol in the process.
-Phillips would fire several shots from this pistol as he walked down the sidewalk until he was shot in the right hand by Officer Conrado Torrez, causing him to drop the pistol.
+Phillips fired several shots from this pistol as he walked down the sidewalk until he was shot in the right hand by Officer Conrado Torrez, causing him to drop the pistol.
 After retrieving it, he placed the muzzle under his chin and fired.
 As he fell, Officer John Caprarelli shot him in the upper torso, severing his spine.
 Either bullet may have been fatal.
 Officers across the street continued to shoot Phillips' body several times while he was on the ground.
 After the firing had stopped, officers in the area surrounded Phillips, handcuffed him (though obviously deceased at this point, it was still standard procedure for police to arrest a criminal of his severity as if he were alive) and removed his ski mask.

-Mătăsăreanu's vehicle was just about inoperable at this point, as three of its tires were shot out and the car and windows were covered in bullet holes.
-Mătăsăreanu would continue cruising down the street, disrupting the flow of oncoming traffic as he bumped into other cars and made several unsuccessful carjacking attempts.
-9:56 a.m., he attempted to carjack a yellow 1963 Jeep Gladiator on Archwood by shooting at the driver, who fled on foot, three blocks east of where Phillips died.
+Mătăsăreanu's vehicle was almost inoperable at this point, as three of its tires had been shot out and the car and its windows were covered in bullet holes.
+Mătăsăreanu continued cruising down the street, disrupting the flow of oncoming traffic as he bumped into other cars and made several unsuccessful carjacking attempts.

+At 9:56 a.m., he attempted to carjack a yellow 1963 Jeep Gladiator on Archwood by shooting at the driver, who fled on foot, three blocks east of where Phillips died.
 He transferred his weapons and ammunition from the getaway car, but was unable to operate the Jeep due to the driver engaging the electrical kill switch before fleeing.
-As KCBS and KCAL helicopters hovered overhead, a patrol car driven by SWAT officers Donnie Anderson, Steve Gomez, and Richard Massa quickly arrived and stopped on the opposite side of the truck to where the Chevrolet was stopped.
+As KCBS and KCAL helicopters hovered overhead, a patrol car driven by SWAT officers Donnie Anderson, Steve Gomez, and Richard Massa quickly arrived and stopped on the opposite side of the truck from where the Chevrolet was stopped.
 Mătăsăreanu left the truck, took cover behind the hood of the original getaway car, and engaged them in two-and-a-half minutes of almost uninterrupted gunfire.
 Mătăsăreanu's chest armor deflected a double tap from SWAT officer Anderson, which briefly winded him before he continued firing.
-Anderson fired his AR-15 below the cars and wounded Mătăsăreanu in his unprotected lower legs, which would lead Mătăsăreanu to return fire the same way.
+Anderson fired his AR-15 below the cars and wounded Mătăsăreanu in his unprotected lower legs, which led Mătăsăreanu to return fire the same way.
 After being shot several more times he was unable to continue and put his hands up to show surrender.